xyzhou1534/DOQD/README.md

 **Key Contributions:**

-1) We propose an optimization model for binary classification hybrid-sampling.
-By jointly optimizing the quantities of undersampling and oversampling, it achieves an optimal balance between majority and minority class, transforming the hybrid-sampling problem into a solvable convex optimization problem.
+1) We propose a decoupled yet synergistic optimization framework (DOQD) for hybrid sampling.
+It consists of two  non-convex optimization models and is a general optimization mechanism that can be applied to various datasets and hybrid sampling.
+The characteristics of the datasets are quantified from multiple perspectives, and class imbalance and label noise are modeled as non-convex optimization problems.
+Through complementary optimization of sampling quantities and synthetic feature distributions, DOQD simultaneously addresses distributional rebalancing and noise-aware sample generation.
-2) item To derive theoretically optimal undersampling and oversampling rates, we combine information theory with probability distribution divergence (e.g. KL divergence).
-We design objective and constraint functions based on data complexity and class overlap, constructing a convex optimization model whose optimal solution existence and uniqueness are proven.
+2) The first model is designed to derive theoretically optimal undersampling and oversampling rates.
+We design  adaptive prior bias, structural bias, and penalty terms.
+Multi-variate objective and constraint functions are proposed based on data complexity and class overlap, constructing a non-convex optimization model.
+We further establish the existence of a global optimum over the feasible domain.
-3) To mitigate the impact of noisy samples and ensure synthetic samples closely approach the safety region of minority class, we propose an adaptive feature optimization model.
-By maximizing the KL divergence between the probability distributions of original features and sampled samples, we compute the optimal location for new samples.
-This effectively alleviates noise and boundary blurring issues introduced by random sampling.
+3) The second model is designed to mitigate the impact of noisy samples and ensure synthetic samples closely approach the safety region of the minority class.
+By maximizing the KL divergence between the probability distributions of original features and sampled samples, it mathematically governs the synthetic feature space under strict anisotropic support constraints.
+This effectively alleviates noise and boundary-blurring issues introduced by random sampling.
-4) Comparative experiments across dozens of public datasets and varying noise settings against multiple mainstream sampling methods and frameworks demonstrate that the proposed optimization framework outperforms existing approaches in both classification performance and robustness, while exhibiting strong generalization capabilities and classifier independence.
+4) Comparative experiments across 17 of public datasets and varying noise settings against multiple mainstream  sampling methods and frameworks demonstrate that the proposed optimization framework consistently improves the overall performance of diverse hybrid sampling strategies and exhibits competitive robustness across different classifiers.

 ## 📂 Project Structure
 ├── figs/